appirio-tech/topcoder-app/README.md

-# Topcoder-app
+# Topcoder-App
-This repository houses any new topcoder.com pages or refactored angular apps/pages from the tc-site repository.
+This repository houses any new topcoder pages or refactored angular apps/pages from the tc-site repository.

 The technologies used are Jade, SCSS, ES6, Angular, and Gulp.